 The electronics part is indicated in opaque pink, and plays through the ScorePlayer.
 This should be routed left channel to sub woofer, right channel to a single, normal range speaker.
 The part is provided as a erough guide for the performer only.
 There is a long tail of audio at the end, which should slowly fade out to end the piece.

 To perform this work, need to download the iPad app, the Decibel ScorePlayer which has many more features for performance.
 You can download the file for the player here.
-It has the audio part embedded in it, you will need to run mini jack out of the iPad into a sub woofer direclty.
-Instructions on how to put the file in the player are here.
+It has the audio part embedded in it, you will need to run mini jack out of the iPad into a sub woofer directly.
 You can also play the score from the video file, available from the composer.
 A digital or hard copy of the score is available from Material Press.

 The work was also discussed in a paper by Dan O'Connor and Lindsay Vickery as part of the 2018 TENOR conference, available here.